-The personal care service rate was based on the following factors; the attendant's wages, applicable employer taxes, and the personal care service rate according to the Missouri's Department of Labor and Industrial Relations Calendar Year (CY) 12 average wage for Personal Care and Service Workers plus all employer related taxes associated with the wage.
+The personal care service rate is based on 2 factors; the attendant's wages and applicable employer taxes.
+The personal care service rate is based on Missouri's Department of Labor and Industrial Relations CY 12 Average Wage for Personal Care and Service Workers plus all employer related taxes associated with the wage.
+Providers of Financial Management Service (FMS) act as agents on behalf of the participant and are responsible for all employer and employee payroll functions and requirements.

-Additionally, the reimbursement rate for Financial Management Services (FMS), provided through the ILW, was based on cost analysis associated with the provision of this service, industry standards, and information from other states was considered.
+The reimbursement rate for FMS provided through the ILW is a statewide rate and is based on cost analysis associated with the provision of this service.
+In addition, industry standards and information from other states for reimbursement of FMS was considered.
+Missouri also consulted with ILW providers regarding costs associated with FMS.
 The hourly rate for the payroll clerk and a half-time supervisor is based on occupational and wage estimates from the Missouri Department of Economic Development, Missouri Economic Research and Information Center (MERIC).
 Fringe benefits include payroll taxes (FICA, Medicare, SUTA, FUTA); health insurance; retirement funds; vacation, and sick time; paid holidays; life insurance; educational assistance as well as other employee benefits.
-The State used 49%, which was the amount used by Department of Health and Senior Services (DHSS) to estimate the fringe benefit costs for its comparable employees at that time.
+DSDS used 49%, which is the amount used by Department of Health and Senior Services to estimate the fringe benefit costs for its employees.
 The estimated administrative cost was calculated at 22.5% of the Personnel and Fringe Benefits costs.

-The reimbursement methodology for case management is the minimum of 12 hours X minimum wage + employer taxes.
+The reimbursement methodology for the current rate for case management is the minimum of 12 hours X minimum wage + employer taxes.
 This service is consistent with the provisions of \$1902(a)30(A) of the Act (i.e., payments are consistent with efficiency, economy, and quality of care and are sufficient to enlist enough providers).

-Regarding the reimbursement for Environmental Accessibility Adaptations, Specialized Medical Equipment, and Specialized Medical Supplies, the State requires three (3) estimates of the cost for the needed items.
+Regarding the reimbursement for Environmental Accessibility Adaptations and Specialized Medical Equipment and Supplies, the State requires three (3) estimates of the cost for the needed items.
 The State then reviews and approves one of the estimates.
 The State prior authorizes enough units to cover the actual cost of the item.